Mejiro McQueen

 Mejiro McQueen (メジロマックイーン, Mejiro Makkuīn) was a Japanese Thoroughbred racehorse and sire.
 He was a late-maturing horse who did not emerge as a top-class performer until the autumn of his three-year-old season when he won the Kikuka Sho.
-Over the next three years he proved himself one of the best stayers in Japan with wins in the Tenno Sho (twice), Takarazuka Kinen, Osaka Hai, Kyōto Daishōten (twice) and Hanshin Daishoten (twice).
+Over the next three years he proved himself one of the best stayers in Japan with wins in the Tenno Sho (twice), Takarazuka Kinen, Sankei Ōsaka Hai, Kyōto Daishōten (twice) and Hanshin Daishoten (twice).
 He won the JRA Award for Best Older Male Horse in 1991 and was inducted into the Japan Racing Association Hall of Fame shortly after his retirement from racing.

 Background

 Mejiro McQueen was a grey horse bred in Japan by Katashi Yoshida.
 During his racing career he was owned by Mejiro Shouji Co Ltd and trained by Yasuo Ikee.

-Mejiro McQueen was the best horse sired by Mejiro Titan, who won the Tenno Sho in 1982.
-His dam Mejiro Aurora showed modest racing ability, winning one minor race from 24 starts but did better as a broodmare and also produced the Kikuka Sho winner Mejiro Durren.
-She was descended from the British broodmare Astonishment, who was imported to Japan in the first decade of the 20th century.
+Mejiro McQueen was sired by Mejiro Titan, who won the Autumn Tenno Sho in 1982.
+His dam Mejiro Aurora showed modest racing ability, winning one minor race from 24 starts but was more prevalent as a broodmare and also produced the Kikuka Sho winner Mejiro Durren.
+She descended from the British broodmare Astonishment, who was imported to Japan in the first decade of the 20th century.

+His name came from the crown name Mejiro and combined with a suffix from an American actor, Steve McQueen.

 Racing career

 Mejiro McQueen did not race as a two-year-old but made a successful racecourse debut over 1700 metres on dirt in February 1990 at Hanshin Racecourse.
 He was beaten in his next three starts before taking two minor races at Hakodate Racecourse in September.
-On the 4th of November at Kyoto Racecourse he recorded his first major success in his last run of the year when he took the 3000 metre Kikuka Sho.
+On 4 November at Kyoto Racecourse he recorded his first major success in his last run of the year when he took the 3000 metre Kikuka Sho.

 On his first appearance as a four-year-old, Mejiro McQueen won the Grade 2 Hanshin Daishoten at Chukyo Racecourse, setting a record time of 3:07.3 for the 3000 metre turf course.
 In April at Kyoto he took his second Grade 1 prize as he won the spring edition of the Tenno Sho over 3200 metres.
-When dropped in trip for the Takarazuka Kinen over 2200 metres in June he ran well again, but was beaten into second place by Mejiro Ryan.
-After the customary summer break he returned in October to win the Grade 2 Kyoto Daishoten and then finished first in the autumn Tenno Sho.
-In the latter race, however, he was disqualified and placed last of the eighteen runners: he had been drawn on the outside and hampered several horses when his jockey tracked over to the inside rail just after the start.
+When dropped in trip for the Takarazuka Kinen over 2200 metres in June he ran well again, but was beaten by Mejiro Ryan, falling into second place.
+After the customary summer break, he returned in October to win the Grade 2 Kyoto Daishoten and then finished first in the autumn Tenno Sho.
+In the latter race, however, he was disqualified and placed last of the eighteen runners; he had been drawn outside and hampered several horses when his jockey tracked over to the inside rail just after the start.
 He put up good efforts in defeat on his last two starts that year, coming home fourth behind the American horse Golden Pheasant in the Japan Cup and finishing a close second to Dai Yusaku in the Arima Kinen.
 In the JRA Awards for 1991 he was voted the year's Best Older Male Horse.